jlowder/prbs/README.md

 # prbs

-Pseudo-random binary sequence generators (LFSR-2 and LFSR-4) in Common Lisp.
+Library of pseudo-random binary sequence generators (LFSR-2 and LFSR-4) and related functions in Common Lisp.

 ## Overview

 This is a library of higher-order functions that will generate [PRBS sequences](https://en.wikipedia.org/wiki/Pseudorandom_binary_sequence) of degree [3 through 786, 1024, 2048, and 4096](http://courses.cse.tamu.edu/csce680/walker/lfsr_table.pdf).
-The closures produced by these functions will generate sequences as bitvectors, byte arrays, or lists of bit-vectors or unsigned integers.
+The closures produced by these functions will generate sequences as bitvectors, byte arrays, lists of bit-vectors, or lists of unsigned integers.

+Other functions are included for detecting and tracking errors in PRBS data and finding the degree of unknown PRBS data.

 ## Sequence Generation